baraberebo/baraberebo/README.md

 # Hi there, I'm Xun Gu 👋

 🎓 Master of Computer Science student at the University of Sydney
-💻 Full-stack Developer | Cybersecurity Learner | AI-assisted Security Researcher
+💻 Full-stack Developer
-🚀 Interested in building practical software, auditing real-world systems, and learning by doing
+🚀 Interested in building practical software and learning by doing

 ---